A compelling project manager cover letter is often the sole difference between being overlooked and winning the role.

 If you sound overly formal, your cover letter will lack personality.
 On the flip side, if your tone is too casual, it might look like you’re not serious about the role.

 Aim for a comfortable middle ground, with a friendly yet professional approach.
 A polite opening line, such as, “I hope you’re well”, is a good example of this.

-Quick tip: Use a free writing tool Grammarly to ensure your cover letter is absolutely flawless before you send it.
+Quick tip: Use our partner’s CV builder to create a winning CV in minutes with professional templates and pre-written content for every industry.
 Project managers require good attention to detail, meaning spelling and grammar mistakes are a huge red flag to recruiters!

 Highlight your most relevant skills

 The key to enticing recruiters to open your CV is to show them how capable you are of carrying out the role.

 The best way to do this is to seamlessly showcase how your project management skills and experience match the requirements listed in the role advertisement.